labex-labs/open-source-labs/rust/rust-book/lab-ch03-03-how-functions-work/step4.md

 }
 ```

 Running this code will print `The value of x is: 6`.
-But if we place a
-semicolon at the end of the line containing `x + 1`, changing it from an
-expression to a statement, we’ll get an error:
+But if we place a semicolon at the end of the line containing `x + 1`, changing it from an expression to a statement, we'll get an error:

 Filename: `src/main.rs`